About Me

 Hi, I’m Beki Baker.

-At Lipscomb University, I have directed The Pajama Game, Pride’s Crossing, The Glass Menagerie, Much Ado about Nothing, Dancing at Lughnasa, She Loves Me, Silent Sky, Bright Star, Mamma Mia, Pride & Prejudice, Ada and the Engine, Little Women and Matilda.
-Reviews for shows mentioned above can be found on my “reviews” page.
+At Lipscomb University, I directed The Pajama Game, Pride’s Crossing, The Glass Menagerie, Much Ado about Nothing, Dancing at Lughnasa, She Loves Me, Silent Sky, Bright Star, Mamma Mia, Pride & Prejudice, Ada and the Engine, Little Women and Matilda.
+Reviews for all shows mentioned above can be found on my “reviews” page.

 I’ve received the First Night Star Award, First Night Outstanding Director of a Musical Award (three times), and several BroadwayWorld Best Director nominations.
 I have received two Excellence in Directing awards from the Kennedy Center American College Theatre Festival, and have been nominated for the Outstanding Professor Award at Lipscomb University three times.
 In 2021, I received the Dean’s Award of Excellence, and in 2022, I was awarded tenure.
-I’m also a five-year cancer survivor (boo-yah!).
+I’m also a cancer survivor (boo-yah!).

 I love theatre for what it offers in community, empathy, and immediacy.
 Theatre can be a transformative experience for both those creating it and for those with whom it is shared.
 My directing philosophy is that excellent process drives excellent product.
 I believe that people thrive in an environment that fosters the opportunity to explore and take risks.
 When trust is present, creativity blooms.
 Oh, and it’s gotta be fun, too.
 We certainly ain’t doing it for the money.